MuhammadHassan-Khan/Potfolio-with-SignIn-and-LogIn/README.md

-# 🚀 Project Title: User Authentication & Portfolio Application
+# 🚀 User Authentication & Portfolio Application

 ## Overview
 This project is a comprehensive web application featuring user authentication and a portfolio showcase.
 Developed using HTML, CSS, JavaScript, Bootstrap, and Firebase, it ensures a seamless and responsive user experience with a modern and attractive UI.